gwpantazes/fullstackopen-course/part1/part1d A more complex state, debugging React apps/1d Exercises.md

 - Refactor application so Statistics is extracted into its own Statistics component.
 - State of the application should remain in the App root component.
 - Remember: components should not be defined inside other components.

+# 1.9: unicafe step4
+Change your application to display statistics only once feedback has been gathered.